cheeriotb/sects-cardlet/README.md

 # Licence

-This software is released under the MIT License, see LICENSE.
+This software is released under the GNU General Public License v2.0, see LICENSE.

 # Author